 18–28 minutes is realistic.

 Google Maps will say 16.
-Still, it's lying.
+It's lying.
 It assumes you hit every green light.

 Urban / downtown (20–30 mph average)